xaneem/flipbot/README.md

-# Flipbot - Flipkart keyword analysis and top products
+# Flipbot - Keyword Analysis for Flipkart

 Analyze a search keyword on [Flipkart.com]('http://www.flipkart.com').
 Shows the keyword suggestions, popular products shown during search, and the top products in the search results page.